ietf-wg-cellar/ebml-specification/specification.markdown

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [@!RFC2119] [@!RFC8174] when, and only when, they appear in all capitals, as shown here.

-This document defines specific terms in order to define the format and application of EBML.
+This document defines specific terms in order to define the format and application of `EBML`.
 Specific terms are defined below:

-EBML: Extensible Binary Meta Language
+`EBML`: Extensible Binary Meta Language

-EBML Document Type: A name provided by an EBML Schema to designate a particular implementation of EBML for a data format (e.g.: matroska and webm).
+`EBML Document Type`: A name provided by an `EBML Schema` to designate a particular implementation of `EBML` for a data format (e.g.: matroska and webm).

-EBML Schema: A standardized definition for the structure of an EBML Document Type.
+`EBML Schema`: A standardized definition for the structure of an `EBML Document Type`.

-EBML Document: A datastream comprised of only two components, an EBML Header and an EBML Body.
+`EBML Document`: A datastream comprised of only two components, an `EBML Header` and an `EBML Body`.

-EBML Reader: A data parser that interprets the semantics of an EBML Document and creates a way for programs to use EBML.
+`EBML Reader`: A data parser that interprets the semantics of an `EBML Document` and creates a way for programs to use `EBML`.

-EBML Stream: A file that consists of one or more EBML Documents that are concatenated together.
+`EBML Stream`: A file that consists of one or more `EBML Documents` that are concatenated together.

-EBML Header: A declaration that provides processing instructions and identification of the EBML Body.
-The EBML Header is analogous to an XML Declaration [@!W3C.REC-xml-20081126] (see section 2.8 on Prolog and Document Type Declaration).
+`EBML Header`: A declaration that provides processing instructions and identification of the `EBML Body`.
+The `EBML Header` is analogous to an XML Declaration [@!W3C.REC-xml-20081126] (see section 2.8 on Prolog and Document Type Declaration).

-EBML Body: All data of an EBML Document following the EBML Header.
+`EBML Body`: All data of an `EBML Document` following the `EBML Header`.

-Variable Size Integer: A compact variable-length binary value which defines its own length.
+`Variable Size Integer`: A compact variable-length binary value which defines its own length.

-VINT: Also known as Variable Size Integer.
+`VINT`: Also known as `Variable Size Integer`.

-EBML Element: A foundation block of data that contains three parts: an Element ID, an Element Data Size, and Element Data.
+`EBML Element`: A foundation block of data that contains three parts: an `Element ID`, an `Element Data Size`, and `Element Data`.

-Element ID: The Element ID is a binary value, encoded as a Variable Size Integer, used to uniquely identify a defined EBML Element within a specific EBML Schema.
+`Element ID`: The `Element ID` is a binary value, encoded as a `Variable Size Integer`, used to uniquely identify a defined `EBML Element` within a specific `EBML Schema`.

-EBML Class: A representation of the octet length of an Element ID.
+`EBML Class`: A representation of the octet length of an `Element ID`.

-Element Data Size: An expression, encoded as a Variable Size Integer, of the length in octets of Element Data.
+`Element Data Size`: An expression, encoded as a `Variable Size Integer`, of the length in octets of `Element Data`.

-VINTMAX: The maximum possible value that can be stored as Element Data Size.
+`VINTMAX`: The maximum possible value that can be stored as `Element Data Size`.

-Unknown-Sized Element: An Element with an unknown Element Data Size.
+`Unknown-Sized Element`: An `Element` with an unknown `Element Data Size`.

-Element Data: The value(s) of the EBML Element which is identified by its Element ID and Element Data Size.
-The form of the Element Data is defined by this document and the corresponding EBML Schema of the Element's EBML Document Type.
+`Element Data`: The value(s) of the `EBML Element` which is identified by its `Element ID` and `Element Data Size`.
+The form of the `Element Data` is defined by this document and the corresponding `EBML Schema` of the Element's `EBML Document Type`.

-Root Level: The starting level in the hierarchy of an EBML Document.
+`Root Level`: The starting level in the hierarchy of an `EBML Document`.

-Root Element: A mandatory, non-repeating EBML Element which occurs at the top level of the path hierarchy within an EBML Body and contains all other EBML Elements of the EBML Body, excepting optional Void Elements.
+`Root Element`: A mandatory, non-repeating `EBML Element` which occurs at the top level of the path hierarchy within an `EBML Body` and contains all other `EBML Elements` of the `EBML Body`, excepting optional `Void Elements`.

-Top-Level Element: An EBML Element defined to only occur as a Child Element of the Root Element.
+`Top-Level Element`: An `EBML Element` defined to only occur as a `Child Element` of the `Root Element`.

-Master Element: The Master Element contains zero, one, or many other EBML Elements.
+`Master Element`: The `Master Element` contains zero, one, or many other `EBML Elements`.

-Child Element: A Child Element is a relative term to describe the EBML Elements immediately contained within a Master Element.
+`Child Element`: A `Child Element` is a relative term to describe the `EBML Elements` immediately contained within a `Master Element`.

-Parent Element: A relative term to describe the Master Element which contains a specified element.
-For any specified EBML Element that is not at Root Level, the Parent Element refers to the Master Element in which that EBML Element is contained.
+`Parent Element`: A relative term to describe the `Master Element` which contains a specified element.
+For any specified `EBML Element` that is not at `Root Level`, the `Parent Element` refers to the `Master Element` in which that `EBML Element` is contained.

-Descendant Element: A relative term to describe any EBML Elements contained within a Master Element, including any of the Child Elements of its Child Elements, and so on.
+`Descendant Element`: A relative term to describe any `EBML Elements` contained within a `Master Element`, including any of the `Child Elements` of its `Child Elements`, and so on.

-Void Element: A Void Element is an Element used to overwrite damaged data or reserve space within a Master Element for later use.
+`Void Element`: A `Void Element` is an `Element` used to overwrite damaged data or reserve space within a `Master Element` for later use.

-Element Name: The official human-readable name of the EBML Element.
+`Element Name`: The official human-readable name of the `EBML Element`.

-Element Path: The hierarchy of Parent Element where the EBML Element is expected to be found in the EBML Body.
+`Element Path`: The hierarchy of `Parent Element` where the `EBML Element` is expected to be found in the `EBML Body`.

-Empty Element: An EBML Element that has an Element Data Size with all VINT_DATA bits set to zero, which indicates that the Element Data of the Element is zero octets in length.
+`Empty Element`: An `EBML Element` that has an `Element Data Size` with all `VINT_DATA` bits set to zero, which indicates that the `Element Data` of the `Element` is zero octets in length.

 # Structure